nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_problems.md

 ## Purpose ##

-The purpose of this section is to provide information about a patient’s significant problems and issues which will inform, or may have previously informed the clinical decision-making process.
+The purpose of this section is to provide information about a patient’s significant problems and issues which will inform or may have previously informed the clinical decision-making process.

 ## Sections and subsections ##